vcz-fr/TheFollowUp/_posts/2018/04/2018-04-18-grasshopper.md

     url: "https://grasshopper.app/"
     dead: true

-tweet: "Learning to develop enables a better understanding of the behind-the-scenes of the platforms we use."
+message: "Learning to develop enables a better understanding of the behind-the-scenes of the platforms we use."
 ---